masastack/MASA.Framework/src/Authentication/Masa.Contrib.Authentication.Oidc.Cache/README.md

 Effect:

-Manipulate resources and client-related data through a level 2 cache
+Use the second level cache to operate resources and client data.

 ```c#
 ├── ApiResourceCache